 All of our courses are specially designed to fit our students difference in experience.
 The postures are easy, but very efficient, and both beginners and experienced yogis will enjoy their power.
 We also keep all our groups small so we can take care of every student in class.
 Alternative postures and modifications are given for those who want this.
 We encourage a dialogue between teacher and student in order to make room for individual needs.

-Prenatal Yoga for the 3rd trimester including a birth preparation class with partner (all levels) (Gravidyoga 3. trimester med fødselsforberedende gang med partner)
+Prenatal Yoga for the 3rd trimester (all levels) Gravidyoga 3. trimester)

 Prenatal Yoga for the 3rd trimester is perfect for those who are in the 3rd trimester, but also for those who want a softer and more relaxing yoga class focusing on awareness, relaxation, breath and flexibility.
 Most of the postures are seated.
-Like in our other course, all the yoga work is designed to prepare the mother for birth, but in addition to this, we offer one class with partner where we learn birthing positions, birth massage and breathing techniques, in addition to general theory.
+Like in our other course, all the yoga work is designed to prepare the mother for birth, but here we focus even more on these elements.

 The program is designed to suit both beginners and experienced yogis.